Patch history · Notes for playtesters

 • Server log is quiet enough that any new error actually means something.

-2026-05-22 Polish · v8.4 – v8.8 Screen flash & respawn medical fixes No more lingering desaturation flashes between lives; per-life medical state resets cleanly. +
+2026-05-22 Polish · v8.4 to v8.8 Screen flash & respawn medical fixes No more lingering desaturation flashes between lives; per-life medical state resets cleanly.

 What changed